 He has directed a local collaborative, community-university partnership featuring the involvement of schools, parents, law enforcement, mental health practitioners, the faith community, and juvenile justice professionals.
 Together, this partnership developed a comprehensive youth violence prevention and intervention program targeted at middle school and high school youth.
 His recent community-based research efforts focued on reducing disproportionate minority contact in the juvenile justice system and developing models for reducing violence and victimization among immigrant youth.

-He has published over 35 articles and book chapters and has made over 70 presentations at regional and national research conferences.
+He has published eight books, over 45 articles and book chapters, and has made over 70 presentations at regional and national research conferences.
 He has been an invited speaker at annual conferences of Project Safe Neighborhoods, the Coalition for Juvenile Justice, North Carolina School Social Workers’ Association, and the American Correctional Association.
 Dr. Frabutt is a member of the Society for Research in Child Development and the American Psychological Association (Division 27, Society for Community Research and Action), the National Council on Family Relations, and Campus-Community Partnerships for Health.
 He has a bachelor’s degree in psychology (University of Notre Dame) and masters and doctoral degrees in human development and family studies (University of North Carolina at Greensboro).